of the Environment (Geog 178)

 often ahead of the due date.

-stated before, Do not Procrastinate.
+before, Do not Procrastinate.

-evening is not a valid excuse.
+assignment was due is not a valid excuse.

 Here is a breakdown of the percentages:

-This not only rewards above average work, but also is designed to make the
+not only rewards above average work, but also is designed to make the

 class ‘fair’ to all.
 The way this works is I will examine the numbers at